Schloss Agathenburg -

 Mother Königsmarck immediately rents a box and regularly attends the performances with her daughters.

-The Königsmarck ladies also took an active part in the numerous balls, masquerades and salons that were customary at the time.
+The ladies of the von Königsmarck family also took an active part in the many balls, masquerades, and salons that were customary at the time.

 When Aurora was 18 years old, her mother moved back to Sweden.
 She was born there and hoped to be able to take better care of the family’s remaining estates there.